 This chapter constitutes a defense of a priori knowledge and justification.
 A priori justification is defined as justification that is independent of sense-experience.
 Such independence can be considered in ways which broadly involve unrestricted or restricted temporal priority.
 The former seems to capture the Platonic doctrine according to which, the soul has perfect knowledge of the Forms before birth.
-The latter seems to require sense-experience, as an enabling a priori justification that define it in terms of independence from experience rather than from sense-experience, obfuscate the issue that the debate about a priori justification is concerned with the nature of the mind's faculties as much as it is concerned with epistemology.
+The latter seems to require sense-experience, as an enabling a priori justification without grounding it.
+Furthermore, it was said that accounts of a priori justification that define it in terms of independence from experience rather than from sense-experience, obfuscate the issue that the debate about a priori justification is concerned with the nature of the mind's faculties as much as it is concerned with epistemology.